jacobjinkelly/jacobjinkelly.github.io/misc.md

     radically different from my normal coursework.
 But most people I know seemed to really enjoy this course!
 - PHL271: Law and Morality
 ([*Sophia Moreau*](https://www.law.utoronto.ca/faculty-staff/full-time-faculty/sophia-reibetanz-moreau))
+    - These lectures were amazing.
+I learned some new words in this course.
+It's also the first time I heard someone refer to "law" as "The Law", which makes it sound way cooler.
+    - One thing I learned about was the difference between [positive freedom](https://en.wikipedia.org/wiki/Positive_liberty) and [negative freedom](https://en.wikipedia.org/wiki/Negative_liberty).

 ### Second Year
 - MAT257: Analysis II